Jaya Janaki Nayaka: Casting

 Early reports said that Shruti Haasan would be selected as the female lead of the film.
 However, in a press meet, Bellamkonda Suresh said that the female lead is yet to be finalized and discussions are going on.
 Tamannaah was selected as the female lead who said that her role was well written, unique and something she never did in her earlier films.
 On the day of launch, Boyapati Srinu said that another heroine will act in a guest role.
 Reports in mid-October 2014 suggested that Tamannaah may opt out of the film as she has to accommodate dates for Baahubali and for a Tamil film.
 In early November 2014, it was known that Sreenivas is working on his body language and would sport a new look for the film.

 Due to the halt in the project, the search for the female lady began in January 2016 and it was reported that makers are keen on signing Shruti Haasan or Rakul Preet Singh.
 On 17 January 2016 it was confirmed that Rakul Preet Singh was signed in as a female lead on paying her an amount of ₹1.50 crore.
 Pragya Jaiswal was cast as the second female lead.

 Filming

 The makers planned to start the regular shooting in early November 2014.
 In early November 2016, the filming was announced to start in December 2016 once Sreenivas undergoes the transformation envisioned by Boyapati Srinu.

 The principal photography began in mid-November 2016.

 After a much delay of two years the shooting commenced in November 2016.

+Release

-It released on 11 August 2017.
+It was released on 11 August 2017.

-The film was also dubbed into Hindi as Jaya Janaki Nayaka - Khoonkhar and premiered on Zee Cinema on 7 July 2018 and laterely dubbed in Malayalam as Njan Gagan And Premiered on Flowers TV and released on YouTube by Pen Movies channel, which has reached more than 630+ million views.
+The film was also dubbed into Hindi as Jaya Janaki Nayaka - Khoonkhar and premiered on Zee Cinema on 7 July 2018 and laterely dubbed in Malayalam as Njan Gagan And Premiered on Flowers TV and released on YouTube by Pen Movies channel, which has reached more than 950 million views and has become Highest viewed movie on YouTube.